 If you are a person, most especially a Christian, who is easily offended by the lives of ordinary radicals; the outcast and oppressed; the beautiful and scandalous; the extraordinary and sometimes untidy creatures of God, this website is likely not for you.
 But you are still welcome to look around in case the kind of Christianity I have might be catching.
 I pray God it may be so.

-I am a political and social radical, a Christian Anarchist, a gender-queer activist, a poet, and a religious — a Gregorian Friar.
+I am a political and social activist, a Christian Anarchist, a transgender queer human, a poet, and a religious — a Gregorian Friar.
 There are perhaps many other labels and boxes I might be tempted to attach to my life and work.
 But, after nearly 25 years in religious life, these are the ones that define me to my core.
 There are many other things I may be, but these are who I am.

 Welcome.
 And I hope you'll look around.